progressively-crew/progressively/packages/documentation/docs/introduction/why.md

 - Progressively has to be accessible (if the experience does not work for you, [let us know](https://github.com/progressively-crew/progressively/issues), we want to improve)
 - Progressively focuses on avoiding the page flickering during flag resolution thanks to SSR SDK support ([see React SDK example](/guides/react))
 - Realtime propagation with Websockets
-- No intrusive tracking (expect error moniroting or privacy first analytics tools to be added at some point to understand more the audience)
+- No intrusive tracking (expect error monitoring or privacy first analytics tools to be added at some point to understand more the audience)
 - Progressively is self-hosted: you decide where to put your data and running instances

 ---